Interactive Course Experiences

 FIU undergraduate students in other programs or schools, and non- FIU undergraduate students are also welcome to participate.
 You are just encouraged to speak with your academic advisor about what courses work best for your degree plan.
 Additionally, students attending other institutions should contact the FIU Office of Education Abroad and work with the academic advisors at their home insitution to start the administrative process specific to their school's requirements.

-Graduate level students interested in participation or completing clinical/ practicum hours should contact Dr. Stephens directly.
+Graduate level students interested in participating or completing clinical/ practicum hours should contact Dr. Stephens directly.

 CLP 4314: Psychology of Health & Illness (3 Credits)This course will focus on core Western psychological health content while requiring students to compare, contrast, and apply these in international contexts.
 This course fulfills the university wide upper division Global Learning requirement.
 It can also be used as an Area C requirement for Psychology majors, or upper level psychology elective.

-PSY 4931: Senior Seminar in Global Health (2 Credits)This course fulfills the Senior Seminar Capstone requirement for Psychology majors (or can be used as an upper level psychology elective).
+PSY 4931: Senior Seminar in Global Health (3 Credits)This course fulfills the Senior Seminar Capstone requirement for Psychology majors (or can be used as an upper level psychology elective).
 Students will utlize their critical thinking and application skills through the preparation of a significant research project that integrates what they learned in for CLP 4314: Psychology of Health and the research experiences they will be exposed to in Mysore.
-GHSA Fellows that have not taken PSY 3213: Research Methods will be given permission to enroll for this course out of sequence.
+It is not necessary to rush to take PSY 3213: Research Methods prior to participating in the program.
+GHSA Fellows that have not taken PSY 3213: Research Methods will be given special permission to enroll for this required course out of sequence.

 Non Psychology Majors & Students from other InstitutionsYou do not have to be a psychology major or attend Florida International University to be a part of this program- we have had students from the University of Florida and Florida States as fellows.
 Additionally, biology, criminal justice, religion, pre med, public health, women's studies, and theater majors are among our alumni.
 Typically non majors and students attending other institutions use these course credits as degree electives.
 Academic advisors in any major or school and the FIU Office of Study Abroad can confirm how these course credits will fit within your degree requirements.